This page provides information on the Particle Tuner component.

 - If a particle's RGB color is Red AND the Age is greater than 5, then increase the Viscosity for this particle.

-Unlike the Phoenix FD Mapper, the Particle Tuner can delete particles from the simulation.
+Unlike the Phoenix FD Mapper, the Particle Tuner can also delete particles from the simulation.

 The Particle Tuner is a powerful tool and it will not stop you from creating expressions such as "If the Age is higher than 0, delete the particle".
-This will kill all particles immediately after they are born which may cause confusion.
+This will kill all particles immediately after they are born which may cause confusion, so you must be careful.

 Note that the Particle Tuner affects all Phoenix FD Simulators in the scene unless they explicitly exclude it.

 When [ Edit Condition... ] – Opens the Edit Condition window.
-The Edit Condition window is used to construct a sequence of tests which are evaluated for every particle of the Phoenix FD Simulator.
-If the particle satisfies the condition, the Then [ Particle Channel ] action is performed.
+The Edit Condition window is used to construct a sequence of tests which are evaluated for every particle of the Phoenix FD Simulator, at each simulation Step.
+If the particle satisfies the condition, the selected Then actions are performed - Delete Particle, Change Particle Channel or Affect By Forces.
 Otherwise, the particle is ignored.
-By default, the condition is set to "Age > 1.000", therefore only those particles whose age is greater than one will be affected by the specified Action.
+By default, the condition is set to "Age > 1.000", therefore only those particles whose age is greater than one will be affected by the specified action.
+Time Scale different than 1 will affect the Particle Age used by the Particle Tuners.
+In order to get predictable results you will have to adjust the buildup time using this formula: Time Scale * Time in frames / Frames per second See the Particle Channel Ranges page for more information on the channel ranges.

 If the Buildup Time is set to 0, the specified Action will be executed for every step of the simulation.
 If the Steps per Frame parameter of the Simulator is set to a value higher than 1, the specified Action will be executed multiple times for a single frame.